mavenlink/unhookd-gem/README.md

 To get a webhook url for Slack, you can visit the [Custom Integrations](https://mavenlink.slack.com/apps/manage/custom-integrations) page.
 From there select "Incoming Webhooks" and click the `Add Configuration` button.
 There you can choose a channel and receive a webhook url.

+From there you can also customize the `name` and `icon` of your webhook.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.